Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: INTRODUCTION

 Urban transportation networks often exhibit different network structures based on the goals of network designers.
-For instance, some networks focus on connecting people living in the outer layers of the city to the city core, while other prefer to develop a robust infrastructure servicing the core \cite{derrible2010characterizing}.
-Several studies have focused on analyzing network properties like scaling laws and network connectivity \cite{levinson2012network,derrible2010complexity,lin2013complex}, which are indications of an underlying optimality mechanism that these networks might follow in order to make a city efficient, both in reduced infrastructure costs per capita and in increased productivity.
+For instance, some networks focus on connecting people living in the outer layers of the city to the city core, while others prefer to develop a robust infrastructure servicing the core \cite{derrible2010characterizing}.
+Several studies have focused on analyzing properties like scaling laws and network connectivity \cite{levinson2012network,derrible2010complexity,lin2013complex}, which are indications of an underlying optimality mechanism that these networks might follow to make a city efficient, both in reduced infrastructure costs per capita and in increased productivity.
 However, our understanding of what optimality principles are captured in real transportation networks is incomplete.
 In fact, studying network properties could only partially explain the underlying mechanisms regulating network design, as each property captures a different aspect.
-Here, we take a different approach and build the network from scratch while comparing with the real ones observed from data, starting with only a few shared nodes in input.
+Here, we take a different approach and build the network from scratch while comparing it with the real ones observed from data, starting with only a few shared nodes in input.
 Specifically, we model network structures observed in urban transportation networks by adapting a classical optimal transport framework to simulate a network-design problem dependent on realistic travel demand settings and using little information in input.
 We then compare the resulting networks with those observed from real data and assess their similarity.
-Importantly, the model can simulate different optimal strategies by tuning a parameter $\beta$, which interpolates between minimizing infrastructural and operating costs.
+Importantly, the model can simulate different optimal strategies by tuning a parameter $\beta$, which interpolates between minimizing infrastructural and operating costs, in a similar fashion as in the principle of economy of scale, a fundamental concept in economy that establishes the relationship between growth and production costs.
+This principle affirms that, as the quantity of produced units rises, the average cost per unit of production declines\cite{silberston1972economies}.
+This impacts the balance between the costs of producing and that of maintaining and operating the network.
 On one hand, this allows to simulate optimal networks that resemble those observed in real transportation systems more closely, as we tune $\beta$.
 On the other hand, by comparing the networks resulting for various values of $\beta$ with those observed from real data, we can also assess the impact of the two types of cost in the design of various urban infrastructures.